Two-Stage Metropolis-Hastings for Tall Data: Applications

-For each method, a Metropolis chain was produced with 500,000 samples, burn-in of 1000 and thinning every 20 draws.
-Figures~\ref{fig:bankconsensus}-\ref{fig:banktwostage} compare the posterior densities of the consensus, subsampling, and two-stage methods to the usual Metropolis sampler results.

-Based on estimated densities, it appears the two-stage Metropolis is most accurate, followed by the consensus method and subsampling techniques.
-We note the two-stage Metropolis method was very accurate even when subsampling only .1\% of the data.
-Furthermore, it requires no bias corrections which may be necessary for the consensus method when partitions are not sufficiently large~\citep{scott}.
-For this dataset, the consensus method produced biased posteriors when there were a large number of partitions (jackknife bias correction can help in some cases but was not employed here~\citep{scott}).
-The subsampling method produced posterior intervals which increased in width as subsampling percentage decreased. ~\citet{quiroz} indicate this is due to the random sampling of the data and suggest using fairly sophisticated probability proportional-to-size sampling techniques which were not employed here.
-Although not plotted, the combination of the consensus and two-stage methods produced results that were identical to the consensus method within Monte Carlo error.
+The two-stage, consensus, and standard MH algorithms were coded in Fortran and run for 100,000 iterations with a burn in of 5,000 values.
+The subsampling method was considerably slower and was consequently run for only 10,000 iterations with the same burn in of 5,000.
+In the consensus method, the data were randomly split into 14 partitions.
+In the two-stage method, a single random subsample of 1,400 observations was taken prior to MCMC.
+This subsample was used to approximate the log-likelihood during the first stage on each iteration of the two-stage MH algorithm.

+In the subsampling method, a thin-plate spline surface was fit to a subsample of the data (1,000 observations) prior to MCMC.
+For simplicity, in this smaller dataset, the thin-plate spline surface treated the categorical predictors as continuous.
+Although this resulted in a somewhat crude approximation to the log-likelihood surface, using a subsample of around 7,000 observations on each iteration allowed the MCMC chain to mix satisfactorily.
+To get a better idea of the speed of the subsampling method if a better spline surface was fit, it was also run subsampling 100 observations rather than 7,000.
+The number of likelihood evaluations per second for the MH and subsampling method (100 and 7,000 observations) were 355, 23.9, and 1.8 respectively.

+Figures~\ref{fig:banktwostage}-\ref{fig:bankconsensus} compare the posterior densities of the two-stage, subsampling and consensus methods to the standard Metropolis sampler results.
+Figure~\ref{fig:banktwostage} shows that the two-stage method matches the results obtained by the unmodified MH algorithm which is expected based on the theoretical results above.
+Figure~\ref{fig:banksubsampling} indicates that the subsampling method was effective in capturing the true posterior distribution since the subsampling method can be arbitrarily close to the true posterior based on the subsample size~\citep{quiroz}.
+Figure~\ref{fig:bankconsensus} shows that the consensus method matches the true posterior very well, with the exception of $\beta_{10}$ and $\beta_{15}$ which have a larger spreads and are slightly biased.
+Interestingly, $\beta_{10}$ and $\beta_{15}$ are the coefficients for education (`illiterate'), and marital status (`unknown') which have only 18 and 80 cases in the dataset respectively.
+Paradoxically, as ~\citet{scott} points out, we are suffering from a case of small sample bias in a large dataset, which is a potential issue in consensus Monte Carlo applications.

-Since the Portuguese bank datset is relatively small (about 50,000 observations), we refer readers to the next section for a careful comparison of the speeds of the different methods on the much larger Freddie Mac dataset (16 million observations).
+Since the Portuguese bank dataset is relatively small (approximately 40,000 observations), we refer the reader to the next section to better understand how these methods might scale to larger datasets, as well as a more detailed comparison of the speed and efficiency of the methods.